 This course is designed to deepen your professional knowledge and skill in leading effective practice for SEN in your organisation.

-The course will also examine current legislation and service requirements for SEN. You will be supported in developing an informed, critical stance on matters of debate.
+The course will also examine current legislation and service requirements for SEND.
+You will be supported in developing an informed, critical stance on matters of debate.
 You will learn to apply small-scale enquiry in deep and critical ways to improve or challenge existing practices.
 You will also be able to apply recent research on good practice.

 Underpinning the course is a focus on positive outcomes for children and young people with special educational needs and/or disabilities and how you, as a knowledgeable, critical leader, might support others in delivering these.

 This course is made up of one 60 credit module called Leading Effective Inclusive Practice in SEND which explores theory and practice relevant to SEN leadership at a deep level.